zyteo/TheShelterPeople/readme.md

 ### Added

-- User controller to include read and update
+- Backend change: User controller to include read and update
-- Comment controller to include get comment by cat ID due to change from MongoDB to PostgreSQL
+- Backend change: Comment controller to include get comment by cat ID due to change from MongoDB to PostgreSQL

+### Deprecated

+- Heroku deployment in favour of xxx (see above)

 ## [1.1.0] - 9 Dec 2021